 Have a bath or shower before going to hospital.
 Clean skin is less likely to become infected.

 Do not wear or take any of these to the hospital:

-- x jewellery
+- X jewellery

-- x make up or creams
+- X make up or creams

-- x nail varnish
+- X nail varnish

 - X other valuables

+- ✗ large sums of money.

 Do take these with you to the hospital: